kcoyle/MARC21/techies.md

 ## The Standard

 The MARC standard is developed only through a Library of Congress process which is notriously slow.
 Once decided, adding new data elements has to be scheduled months or years in advance so that all major players (LoC, OCLC, and library systems vendors) can implement simultaneously.

+## Cataloging Concepts not Easily Knowable

+The MARC record can contain subtleties that make sense to (some) catalogers but that aren't obvious to technical staff trying to run applications.
+Most of these subtleties would provide context for the content but aren't visible in the MARC code itself.